 Note: Reminder to always drill your holes before adding screws to make sure there isn't any splitting in the wood.

-We took an different approach to the floor for the dog house then the treehouse, we went with plywood.
-Knowing that we wouldn't have a ton of weight on the floor and its not a large surface area, plywood is a great option.
+We took a different approach to the floor for the dog house than the treehouse, we went with plywood.
+Knowing that we wouldn't have a ton of weight on the floor and it's not a large surface area, plywood is a great option.